Toilet Training Tips

 Ok you're doing it all right but pup just pee'd, did you see it?

-If you saw pup pee then you can make a displeasing noise, this maybe enough to break their "flow", now you have to take pup out in the garden to their spot and wait.
+If you saw pup pee then you can make a displeasing noise, a high pitched "Oh" this maybe enough to break their "flow", now you have to take pup out in the garden to their spot cue toilet and wait.
 Unfortunately you now need to wait until pup does something else, as soon as they do praise to the hilt!
 You can use treats each time your fur baby goes to the toilet in the garden but plenty of praise should be enough, my dog is 8 and I still praise her for going to the toilet and she can poop on command in the morning!

 You didn't see your pup pee?
 Ok, sorry, you must ignore it and clean it up straight away.
 Your pup will not know what they are being punished for if you punish after the event, they live in the moment and the moment has gone.